Updated: Irish summer music festivals 2018 - your one-stop guide

 DONNYBROOK STADIUM GIGS

 The home of Leinster Rugby is being commandeered by musos for six days this summer – during which four gigs will take place at the Dublin 4 stadium.
-The National roll into town on June 15th and 16th with a different supporting line-up for each day; the 15th will see them joined by Lisa Hannigan and Jay Som, while Villagers, Aldous Harding and former Vampire Weekend member Rostam will open on the 16th.
-Future Islands will then headline their own show on June 17th, and the RTE Concert Orchestra with 2FM's Jenny Greene will reprise their hugely successful collaboration on June 21st.
+The National roll into town on June 15th and 16th with a different supporting line-up for each day; the 15th will see them joined by Lisa Hannigan, John Grant, Preoccupations and Jay Som, while Villagers, Cate Le Bon and former Vampire Weekend member Rostam will open on the 16th.
+Future Islands will then headline their own show on June 17th, supported by the mighty Mercury Rev (revisiting their classic Deserter's Songs album) and the RTE Concert Orchestra with 2FM's Jenny Greene will reprise their hugely successful collaboration on June 21st.

 SUMMER IN THE CITY

 One of the aforementioned new additions to the fray, Summer in the City is a two-day open air event held at the RDS in Dublin.
 On Saturday, June 23rd, high-flying Irish pop band Picture This headline, with support from Clean Bandit, JP Cooper and Walking on Cars.
 On Sunday, June 24th, EDM duo The Chainsmokers headline, with support from Rita Ora.